News

 Professor Mahananda Dasgupta – the world-leading nuclear scientist advising the Prime Minister

-Professor Mahananda Dasgupta Director of the Heavy Ion Accelerator Facility at HIA was appointed to the National Science and Technology Council for a three year…
+Professor Mahananda Dasgupta, Director of the Heavy Ion Accelerator Facility at HIA was appointed to the National Science and Technology Council for a three-year term….

 Read more